-CERMAQ CHILE October - December 2016
+CERMAQ CHILE January - March 2017

-Occupational health and safety performance was good this quarter in our Chilean operations, with low and stable trends for absence rate and injury frequency rate, however with a somewhat higher lost time injury rate compared with the same quarter last year.
-Two final non-compliances were recorded and closed during this quarter.
+Occupational health and safety performance was good this quarter in our Chilean operations, with low and stable trends for absence rate, injury frequency rate and lost time injury rate compared with the same quarter last year.
+Nine non-compliances were closed with a fine this quarter.
 The environmental performance was good, with no fish escapes and sea lice counts were lower than in the same period last year.